regisin/paregis.me/content/posts/fastapi-frontend-development/index.md

 ## Conclusion

 This is a very rudimentary hot module reload, and should only be used in dev, not in production.
 There's no complex state management on the frontend, in which case you should move to a mature frontend framework like React.

+One major limitation is the navigation between links.
+The javascript will reload the page and not let you navigate away from it, you need to type the url of the page you are developing in the browser directly.

 All in all, this thing really helps me test out changes in html using only python.